jongpie/NebulaLogger/nebula-logger-plugins/Slack/README.md

 1. Ensure that you have the unlocked package version of Nebula Logger installed in your org
 2. Install the unlocked package for the Slack plugin
-3. Go to Setup --> Custom Metadata Types --> Logger Plugin --> Slack.
+3. Go to Setup --> Custom Metadata Types --> Logger Parameters.
 There are 2 parameters to configure (shown in screenshot below)
     - Parameter 'Slack Endpoint' - You can configure this webhook in 1 of 2 ways:
         - Easier but less secure: Paste the Slack webhook URL into the `Value__c` field and save the Plugin Parameter record.
         - More secure: Create a new Named Credential, using the webhook URL as the endpoint.
 Within the Parameter 'Slack Endpoint', enter `callout:<your named credential>` into the `Value__c` field and save the Plugin Parameter record